 The Pennsylvania Real Estate Commission governs the licensing process and regulates a licensee’s practice in the state of Pennsylvania.
 Please reference the Pennsylvania Rules and Regulations of the State Real Estate Commission for specific information.

-After passing the Pennsylvania State Licensing Exam, a sponsoring broker is required for issuance of the salesperson’s license.
+After passing the Pennsylvania State Licensing Exam, a sponsoring broker is required for the issuance of the salesperson’s license.
 After passing the exam, the licensee may wait up to three years before activating the license.
-After three years, the prospective licensee must re-take the exam.
+After three years, the prospective licensee must retake the exam.

 Start your career with our education partner Polley Associates School of Real Estate.
 Polley Associates is one of the most successful real estate schools in the US.
-Please check the GPAR calendar for licensing courses offered by Polley Associates at GPAR.
+Please check here for licensing courses offered by Polley Associates at GPAR.

 If you want to go into referral, GPAR will need a letter completed by your broker stating the license is being placed with a referral company and your licensure must reflect that change.
 Failure to update your licensure may result in dues billing or an assessment being placed upon your office/broker.